 A powerlifter’s strength is calculated by adding up how much they can squat, bench, and deadlift—their total.
 If their total goes up, they’re improving.
 If it doesn’t, they aren’t.
 As a result, all of their training is centred around improving their total, either directly or indirectly.

 This gives every exercise a specific purpose.
 Powerlifters have their main lifts, which is how their strength is measured.
 This is where they invest most of their energy, and rightly so.
 But they also have assistance lifts and accessory lifts that help them emphasize their strengths and/or bring up weak links.

-If we can figure that out, then we can bring that same specificity and clarity to our training that powerlifters have.
+If we can figure that out, then we can bring that same specificity and clarity to our hypertrophy training that powerlifters have in their strength training.

 The Power of Specificity

 There’s a great powerlifting textbook called the Scientific Principles of Strength Training.
 It’s written by Mike Israetel, PhD, James Hoffmann, PhD, CSCS, and the legendary powerlifter Chad Wesley Smith.
 According to them, the most important principle of strength training is something called specificity.